-Don't let the other end touch metal.
-Connect it to the positive (+) terminal of the good battery.
-Use a remote positive (+) terminal if the vehicle has one.
 Don't let the other end touch anything until the next step.
-The other end of the negative (-) cable doesn't go to the dead battery.
+The other end of the negative cable doesn't go to the dead battery.
 It goes to a heavy unpainted metal part on the engine of the vehicle with the dead battery.